Railing and Balustrades Requirements

 You can divide regulations into these basic areas:

-A) Domestic & residential (single family home) internal stairs/landings etc in which case the handrail pressure must be able to take 0.36kN/m.
-For external balconies and in light office areas non susceptible to overcrowding this is doubled to 0.74 kN/m.
-This can be compared to having one averagely weighing person 75kg applying the full force of their body on every metre of the balcony.
+In this case, the handrail must be able to withstand a pressure of 0.36kN/m.
+However, for external balconies and in light office areas that are not prone to overcrowding, this requirement is doubled to 0.74kN/m.
+To put it into perspective, this can be likened to having an average person weighing 75kg exerting their full body weight on every metre of the balcony.

-In relation to the loads that apply in these areas on the glass or infill panels we will show here the severe of the two loads which is the concentrated point load:
+Regarding the loads applied to the glass or infill panels in these areas, we will focus on the more severe of the two loads, which is the concentrated point load.

-- Public areas: On all public areas such as retail areas, malls, discotheques, areas susceptible to overcrowding, bars and restaurants the point load must be able to take 1.5kN/m.
+In all public areas, including retail spaces, malls, discotheques, crowded areas, bars, and restaurants, the point load for the glass barrier must be able to withstand 1.5kN/m.

 Uniformly distributed load on the handrail